Title Loan Laws And Disclosures For Each State

 Idaho

-Idaho allows title loan lenders, with some restrictions.
-One such limitation is that the title loan can only be up to 30 days in length.
-Still, a loan renewal can occur unless the debtor has paid everything, given up possession of the titled property to the lender, or the title lender has let the debtor know in writing that the agreement won’t be renewed.
+Idaho allows title loan lenders, but there are some restrictions.
+One such limitation is that the title loan can only be up to 30 days long.
+Still, a loan renewal can occur unless the debtor has paid everything, given possession of the titled property to the lender, or the title lender has let the debtor know in writing that the agreement won’t be renewed.
 For the third renewal, 10% of the principal must be paid with each renewal going forward.

-If the loan isn’t repaid within the agreed terms, the lender can sell the vehicle, but the borrower gets any remaining funds.
+If the loan isn’t repaid within the agreed terms, the lender can sell the vehicle, with the borrower getting any remaining funds after the initial loan balance is settled.

 Illinois

 While title loans are legal in Illinois, there are some legal requirements and restrictions.
-For example, in 2009, the state passed the Illinois Consumer Installment Loan Act, which requires that data about every loan secured by a vehicle title be entered into a state database.
+In 2009, the state passed the Illinois Consumer Installment Loan Act, which requires that data about every loan secured by a vehicle title be entered into a state database.
 Then, if the loan meets consumer protection standards, it can be authorized.

-The principal amount of a title loan can be, at most, $4,000.
+Title loans in Illinois are capped at $4,000.
 The loan payments can’t be more than 50% of the borrower’s gross monthly income, and balloon payments aren’t allowed.
-The title loan has to be repaid in equal installments.
+You must repay the loan in equal installments.

 Indiana